LMT R-20 Rahe: Rahe R-20 L

 The Rahe R-20 L, the L referring to Long is a 7.62×51mm NATO precision rifle, based on the MARS-H. Rahe R-20 L uses a 20-round detachable box magazine.
 It is also possible to mount telescopic sight and bayonet onto it.

 Estonia R20 RAHE Reference Rifle

-For civilian customers LMT offers the semi-automatic only Estonia R20 RAHE Reference Rifle in its model range.
+For civilian customers, LMT offers the semi-automatic-only R-20 RAHE Reference Rifle in its model range.

-Deployment

-The R-20 Rahe replaced the IMI Galil and Automatkarbin 4 rifles in the Estonian Defence Forces equipment, the latter rifles being stored for reserve use.
-Also the Estonian Defense League uses the R-20 Rahe.

-The new Rahe rifles were used in Mali by the Estonian Defence Forces.